A Discussion with Reverend Canon Ted Karpf

 There were two important mainstays in my youth: two grandparents.
 Two of my four grandparents were immigrants: from Ireland, on my mother’s side, and German-Jewish on my father’s.
 The two other grandparents were classic American from other eras, Puritan on my mother’s side, Dutch on my father’s.
 And all those strains run through me.
 I acknowledged that early in my life and have built on these different, sometimes contradictory strains.

 No one in my immediate family was religious, so I had to find my own way to religion.
 Essentially, I could go to church as long as I could walk there, so I did.
-At the age of eleven, I was confirmed as a Methodist, mainly because there was a Methodist church that I could walk to.
+At the age of 11, I was confirmed as a Methodist, mainly because there was a Methodist church that I could walk to.
 But even then I longed to go to the Episcopal church, but it was four miles away and no one would take me there.
 Religion was an important fixture in my life from early on.

 Why was that?
 What sparked your interest?